 Who doesn’t love peanut butter!
 It turns out that crucferrous vegetables are not the only source of goitrogens.
 Peanuts can disturb your thyroid function in similar way.
 Moreover, peanuts contain mould and aflatoxins – a toxic carciongenic compound.
 If you can, swap peanuts to other alternatives like hazelnuts or pecans.

 It’s one of my favourite grain because of its alkalising properties.
 However, millet can also interfere with iodine absorption, hence impairing thyroid hormone production.

 6. Nightshades and legumes

 First group includes tomatoes, peppers and potatoes.
 They contain compounds called lectins and alkaloids.
 They can bind to your gut, disrupt digestion, and cause ongoing inflammation.
 Similar legumes – pretty high in lectins but the good thing is that soaking and cooking helps to reduce lectin content.
-Similar as gluten and dairy, I wouldn’t say they directly damage your thyroid but they do damage your gut lining and unfortunately healthy gut is fundamental for healthy thyroid.
+Similar as gluten and dairy, I wouldn’t say they directly damage your thyroid but if eaten in excess, they do damage your gut lining and unfortunately healthy gut is fundamental for healthy thyroid.
 Also, gut bacteria assist in converting T4 to T3 which is active hormone that ultimately you need, not T4.